chrisgurney/profile-collage/README.md

 Have a TV sitting around the office doing nothing?

-Displays a grid of profile photos, choosing one at random on an interval, displaying more information about that individual.
-Formatted for large televisions.
+This web app displays a grid of profile photos, choosing one at random on an interval, displaying more information about that individual.
+It has been formatted for large televisions.

+Data is pulled from a given JSON endpoint (see below).

 ## Installation + Configuration

-This is a self-contained HTML page that includes all dependencies.
+This is a self-contained web app that includes all dependencies.

 Download everything to a directory, customize these files to use your branding (logo, colors):